 We are working hard on both these fronts and the following event highlights from the last few weeks proves just that point.

-On 28th November we hosted our Forest Futures Digital event.
-We welcomed a panel of specialist speakers directly from the Technology Industry fielding a Q+A session and discussing the future of Tech and careers in Tech.
-Over 40 pupils from local schools and Forest attended this careers-focussed event.
+On 8th January we hosted our Forest Futures Apprenticeships event.
+We welcomed two guest speakers from Kaplan and QA and six apprenticeships ready and willing to share their experiences with Year 12 students.
+Over 100 pupils from local schools and Forest attended this careers-focussed event.

 Critical Thinking Skills sessions with LAE Stratford